 Bilateral Economic Relations

 Germany’s interest in the Kenyan economy has grown in recent years, demonstrated by the increased presence of German companies in Kenya.
 Currently, about 120 German companies employ approximately 4500-5000 people in Kenya.
 German foreign direct investment accumulated to 100 Mio.
-Euro as of 2016.
+Euro as of 2017.

-In 2017 Germany exported goods worth 253 Mio.
-Euro to Kenya and imported goods worth 92 Mio.
+In 2018 Germany exported goods worth 370 Mio.
+Euro to Kenya and imported goods worth 134 Mio.
 Euro.
 The most significant German exports include machinery, food products, chemical goods, electronics as well as motor vehicles and the relevant spare parts.
 German imports from Kenya include agricultural products such as flowers, tea, coffee and vegetables.

 German-Kenyan conventions include a Double Taxation Agreement that commenced in 1980 and an International Investment Treaty that was enforced in the year 2000.